shravni21/cc_editor/README.md

 ## Steps:

-> To use the extension, follow these steps:
+> To run the project, follow these steps:

 - Install dependencies with npm i command
 - nodemon server.js